 During 1990, Western Mining Corporation Limited was undertaking preliminary rock chip sampling (involving 179 samples) at the Double Event Prospect, with an additional 48 dump samples collected.
 Rock samples returned high-grade gold including: 87.00g/t, 65.00g/t, 61.00g/t, 60.00g/t, 58.50g/t, 58.00g/t, and 55.5g/t Au.
 The average rock sample grade was 8.00 g/t Au.

 Similarly, the dump samples were strongly anomalous with results including 8.10g/t Au and 5.18g/t Au.
-Without drilling a single drill hole, WMC withdrew from the area citing that Double Event did not meet the criteria set by the company.
+Without further drilling, WMC withdrew from the area citing that Double Event did not meet the criteria set by the company.

 Pan Australian Mining Limited commenced exploration at the Lower Lighthouse Prospect in 1990 as part of the Lighthouse tenement.
 Geological mapping, rock chip sampling, trenching and RC drilling were undertaken during the first year of tenure with encouraging results.